ncatlab/nlab-content/pages/2/6/5/0/562/content.md

 There is a notion of Grothendieck fibration for [[quasi-category|quasicategories]] defined using lifting of fillers for certain simplicial spheres, used in work of Joyal and Lurie.
 Applied to [[nerve|nerves]] of categories, it generalizes the original notion.

 There is also a notion of fibration for 2-categories that has been studied by Hermida.
+See [[n-fibration]] for a general version.

 # References #